Kiran-KC-01/CyberPotholes/README.md

 ## Citation
 If you use this dataset, please consider citing:

 K.C.
 K., Worrall S., Berrio J.S., Balamurali M., (2023).
 Cyberpotholes Dataset.
-University of Sydney.
-Link to dataset.
+University of Sydney. <*Link to dataset*>